jweather/kneditor/README.md

-# kneditor
+# k'neditor
-K'nex CAD tool in Unity
+K'nex CAD tool in Unity.

-Written and tested on Windows 10, no cross-platform testing done yet.
+Written on Windows 10, no cross-platform testing yet.

 # Philosophy
-Heavily keyboard-driven, numeric keypad required.
+Keyboard-driven, numeric keypad required.
+Wanted a way to document some of our bigger projects like the 6-foot tall Ferris Octagon.

+# Controls
-# Construction Controls
+## Construction Controls
 See the green sphere?
 That's the cursor.
 Move it, creating K'nex as you go, with the numeric keypad, including the diagonals.
 Plus/Minus build in/out respectively.